Russian mass drone and missile attack on southern Ukraine kills 1 and wounds dozens

 Gas stations have run dry in some regions of Russia after Ukrainian drones struck oil infrastructure in recent weeks, with motorists waiting in long lines and officials resorting to rationing or cutting off sales altogether.
 To try to ease the shortage, Russia has paused gasoline exports, with officials Wednesday declaring a full ban until Sept.
 30 and a partial ban affecting traders and intermediaries until Oct.
 31.

-In a separate development, Ukraine’s former parliament speaker and a prominent pro-Western politician was shot dead in the city of Lviv on Saturday, according to statements by Ukrainian President Volodymyr Zelenskyy and local authorities.
+In a separate development, Ukraine’s former parliament speaker and a prominent pro-Western politician was shot dead in the city of Lviv on Saturday, according to statements by President Zelenskyy and local authorities.

 Little is known so far about the perpetrator, or why Andriy Parubiy was targeted.
-Zelenskyy on Saturday decried Parubiy’s “terrible murder,” and promised an investigation.
+Zelenskyy decried Parubiy’s “terrible murder,” and vowed to open an investigation.

 Parubiy, 54, was a lawmaker from the Lviv region who participated in Ukraine’s Orange Revolution in 2004 and led self-defense volunteer units during the Maidan protests of 2014, which forced pro-Russian President Viktor Yanukovych from office.
 He was parliament speaker from 2016 to 2019.